ShujianQian/epic-artifact/README.md

 ## 1. Setup (virtual machine) server

 1. Use your brower to access FluidStack at https://console.fluidstack.io and then login in with the provided credentials.
-Click on the Virtual Machines tab to create a virtual machine.
+Click on the "Virtual Machines" tab to create a virtual machine.

 ![FluidStack Homepage](<figs/1-welcome.png>)

-2. Select Ubuntu 22.04 (Plain) for the OS template.
+2. Select `Ubuntu 22.04 (Plain)` for the OS template.

 ![OS Template](<figs/2-os-template.png>)

-3. Select RTX A6000 48GB for the GPU server type.
-Select 4 GPUs per server.
+3. Select `RTX A6000 48GB` for the GPU server type.
+Select `4` GPUs per server.

 ![GPU Type](<figs/3-gpu-selection.png>)